Anthony96922/mpxgen/README.md

 ```
 Every line must start with either `PS`, `RT`, `TA` or `PTY`, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, and any other value switches it to *off*.

+Scripts can be written to obtain "now playing" data and feed it into Mpxgen for dynamically updated RDS.

 ### RT+
 Mpxgen implements RT+ to allow some radios to display indivdual MP3-like metadata tags like artist and song titles from within RT.